HACCP Audit Preparation: What Every Business Needs to Know

 After understanding key principles, it's time to monitor your day-to-day operations.

-Conduct an internal review to check if your food safety procedures are fully aligned with HACCP guidelines.
+Conduct an internal review to check if your standard operating procedures are fully aligned with HACCP guidelines.

 Pay close attention to areas where standards may have slipped or procedures aren’t being followed as closely as they should be.